 "You might never leave.
 I think Eddie and Sabrina have adopted your girlfriend," Alicia joked.

 "All right," Jarred agreed.
-"Me and Philip will talk it over and get back to you.
+"Philip and I will talk it over and get back to you.
 You're staying with Nicole, right?"

 Jarred nodded.
 "Okay.
 Well, Danny, it was great to meet you.
 You make sure you take care of Nicole."

-"Is that why her hand is messed up too?"
+"Is that why her hand is messed up, too?"
 Philip asked, earning a glare from his father.

-"Yes, sir, it was all a part of the same accident," Nicole answered.
+"It was all a part of the same accident," Nicole answered.

 She didn't have to go into detail as Danny returned and they were able to leave after some very long goodbyes.
 As they got into their car, Nicole couldn't stop grinning.
 She felt confident and comfortable with keeping Danny around for a very long time, glad it wouldn't cause any friction with her family.
 Still, Nicole felt a nervous flutter.